kubedb/docs/docs/guides/pgpool/initializing/git-sync.md

 ---
-title: Initialize PgpoolFrom Git Repository
+title: Gitsync Pgpool
 menu:
   docs_{{ .version }}:
-    identifier: guides-Pgpool-gitsync
+    identifier: pp-gitrepo-details
     name: Git Repository
-    parent: pb-initialization-Pgpool
+    parent: pp-restart
-    weight: 20
+    weight: 10
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Initialization Pgpoolfrom a Git Repository
+# Initialization Pgpool from a Git Repository
-This guide demonstrates how to use KubeDB to initialize a Pgpooldatabase with initialization scripts (.sql, .sh, .js and/or .sql.gz) stored in a public or private Git repository.
+This guide demonstrates how to use KubeDB to initialize a Pgpool database with initialization scripts (.sql, .sh, .js and/or .sql.gz) stored in a public or private Git repository.
 To fetch the repository contents, KubeDB uses a sidecar container called [git-sync](https://github.com/kubernetes/git-sync).
-In this example, we will initialize Pgpoolusing a `.sql` script from the GitHub repository [kubedb/Pgpool-init-scripts](https://github.com/kubedb/Pgpool-init-scripts).
+In this example, we will initialize Pgpool using a `.sh` script from the GitHub repository [kubedb/Pgpool -init-scripts](https://github.com/kubedb/Pgpool -init-scripts).

 ## Before You Begin